glpi-project/docdev/source/devapi/crontasks.rst

 ..
 Note::

    The name of an automatic action is actually the method's name without the prefix cron.
-In the example, the method ``cronQueuedMail`` implements the automatic action named ``QueudMail``.
+In the example, the method ``cronQueuedNotification`` implements the automatic action named ``QueuedNotification``.